Quantitative Research Example

-Since there is a different count of respondents for each of the rating, hence we need to calculate the result by using the Weighted Average Mean method.
-Weighted Average Mean can be calculated using the SumProduct() function in excel.
+Since there is a different count of respondents for each of the ratings, hence we need to calculate the result by using the Weighted Average Mean method.
+Weighted Average Mean can be calculated using the sumproduct() function in excel.

 On calculating, we see that the mean is higher than 3, which means that the observation has resulted in a positive response.
 The additional features in the camera of the smartphone have created a positive impact and this survey on the pilot sample creates a go-ahead situation for the company.